bjackman/locali-ci/README.md

    Ctrl-C just doesn't always kill the service.
  - Status output doesn't seem to get updated when tested range shrinks?
  - No tests for checking config cache...
+ - No tests for actual contents of config cache.
+(E.g: Nothing to catch bug where we deleted stdouts and stderrs).
  - Unimportant bug: some tests get run twice by `cargo test`, because of `test_log`/`test_case` interaction.